 It is important to note that some majors, because of prerequisite sequence courses, must be started in the first term of their freshman year if students wish to graduate in eight semesters.
 These include, particularly, science and science related majors, as well as music and art.

-Your advisor is listed on your class schedule viewable in your e-services or you can check at the ASC, Flora Frick 154, or at the Records Office in Owens Hall.
+Your advisor is listed on your class schedule viewable in your e-services or you can check at the ASC, Flora Frick 154, or at the Registrar's Office in Owens Hall.

-Get a gold colored "Change of Major/Advisor" form at the Records Office or the ASC and take it to the department or individual advisor of your choice.
-When the form is completed return it to the Records Office.
+Get a gold colored "Change of Major/Advisor" form at the Registrar's Office or the ASC and take it to the department or individual advisor of your choice.
+When the form is completed return it to the Registrar's Office.

 For changes to an undeclared or a different undeclared advisor come to the Academic Support Center in Flora Frick 154.